Broth is something that I grew up with, and various types of meat can be used.

 - 3 medium potatoes (organic)

-- 1/2 tbsp sea salt or Himalayan salt
+- ½ tablespoon sea salt or Himalayan salt

-Meanwhile, chop the washed vegetables into small cubes or bigger chunks if you prefer.
-Place them all in a large bowl and set aside until they are ready to go in.
+- Meanwhile, chop the washed vegetables into small cubes or bigger chunks if you prefer.
+Place them all in a large bowl and set them aside until they are ready to go in.

 - When the meat has cooked for 30-40 minutes, add all the chopped vegetables to the meat, cover the pot again in the first 5 minutes and then let uncover.
 Let it cook for another about 20 minutes on medium heat.

 - Add the tomato paste and the chopped tomatoes and allow to cook (uncovered) on medium heat until it starts boiling again when you could reduce the heat to low and cook for a further 20 mins.
 Put salt and pepper to taste.